 - Workflow solutions for data collected from airborne and UAV systems

 - Changing skill sets required by today’s forest resource managers

 Who Will Attend?

-For ForestTECH 2019, we will be working closely with a wide range of New Zealand, Australian and international companies, service suppliers, researchers and government bodies to develop a strong and innovative programme.
-If you would like to be considered as a speaker, or have any questions about the programme, please contact Brent Apthorp on firstname.lastname@example.org or (+64) 3 470 1902.
+We have been working closely with a wide range of New Zealand, Australian and international companies, service suppliers, researchers and government bodies to develop a strong and innovative programme.
+If you have any questions about the programme, please contact Brent Apthorp on email@example.com or (+64) 3 470 1902.

 Sponsorship & Exhibition Opportunities

 ForestTECH offers a tremendous opportunity for companies involved in developing innovative tools, technologies and resources for forestry planning and management to maximise their exposure to New Zealand and Australia’s forestry companies.
 Exhibition spaces are always at a premium.
 FIEA has a well-deserved reputation of providing both sponsors and exhibitors with a unique platform for promoting their products and services to the industry in BOTH New Zealand and Australia.

 ForestTECH 2019 is already being planned.
 We always receive strong interest in the sponsorship and exhibiting opportunities available.
 Early partners will benefit from exposure in the the newly updated website, www.foresttech.news, which is now providing monthly communication to well over 1,500 resource managers and inventory foresters in this region.